eZee Forza showing off against the beautiful Johannesburg

 from people who bought bikes from others and that cannot get

-are unhappy with the quality of product / performance.
-Just
+support now or are unhappy with the quality of product / performance.

-motor onto a bicycle, does not mean it is worth your money
+a bicycle, does not mean it is worth your money (they all

-(they all say "Powered by a 'big name' battery",
+say "Powered by a 'big name' battery", but it is

-but it is rarely true).
-Before you decide which brand to buy;
+rarely true).
+Before you decide which brand to buy; make sure

 you invest in proven quality and read here